Characterization of symmetries of contact Hamiltonian systems: Introduction

 \section{Introduction}

-Contact Hamiltonian systems are a natural generalization of the usual symplectic Hamiltonian systems to odd-dimensional manifolds~\cite{2005,Arnold2009}.
-The move to odd-dimensional spaces inevitably leads to the loss of some properties and the emergence of new dynamical phenomena.
-For example, it is possible to use contact hamiltonians to describe dynamical system with linear dissipation in a rather immediate way~\cite{Bravetti2017}.
-This has attracted the attention of the community, as it would allow to describe a wider range of physical systems, leading to multiple efforts towards the development of a comprehensive contact geometric description of dissipative dynamical systems~\cite{Bravetti2015,Bravetti2017,Leon2019}.
+Contact Hamiltonian systems are a natural generalization of the usual symplectic Hamiltonian systems to odd-dimensional manifolds~\cite{Arnold2005,Arnold2009}.
+The move to odd-dimensional spaces allows for the description of a wider range of physical systems, most notably those with dissipation, leading to multiple efforts towards a comprehensive contact geometric description of such dynamics~\cite{Bravetti2015,Bravetti2017,Leon2019}.

-Despite the differences that distinguish genuinely Hamiltonian systems from their contact counterparts, with some care it is possible to extend surprisingly many results across the two settings.
-For example, it is possible to generalize Noether theorem~\cite{Bravetti2021, Bravetti2023a}, introduce analogues to conserved quantities~\cite{Leon2019} and even define a notion of integrability.
+Despite the differences that distinguish genuinely Hamiltonian systems from their contact counterparts, it is possible to extend many results across the two settings, including analogues to Noether's theorem~\cite{Bravetti2021, Bravetti2023a} and notions of integrability~\cite{Leon2019}.
 For contact systems any $1$-parameter transformation group that preserves the contact structure is a contact Hamiltonian action~\cite{geiges}.
 However, in this setting the conservation of the distribution does not imply a conservation of quantities along the motion, and the definition and characterization of symmetries and invariants becomes much more involved.

-Indeed, there is no unique natural way to define the notion of symmetry of a contact Hamiltonian system, and in the past researchers have already explored different definitions and their properties~\cite{Bravetti2021,Bravetti2023a,Bravetti2017,Leon2019}: dynamical symmetries, Cartan symmetries, and dynamical similarities.
-In this paper, we will focus on the characterization of such infinitesimal symmetries of contact Hamiltonian systems, providing new ways to compare and relate the aforementioned ones, and in some cases to reconstruct invariants of the dynamics.
+In fact, in contact systems there is no unique natural way to define the notion of a symmetry, and in the past researchers have already explored different definitions and their properties~\cite{Bravetti2021,Bravetti2023a,Bravetti2017,Leon2019}: Cartan symmetries, dynamical symmetries and dynamical similarities.

-Usually, vector fields on a contact manifold are decomposed into their projection to the contact distribution, known as the \emph{horizontal} component, and the rest, known as \emph{vertical} component.
-A different decomposition of the vector fields introduced in~\cite{projective, vectorcontactstructure, Zadra}, instead, splits the vector fields into a horizontal component and an Hamiltonian one.
-This will be the central ingredient in comparing and characterizing the different symmetries.